 In the event of further school closures, we will endeavour as always to provide online teaching supporting all our children in the best way possible.

 If there are any concerns or queries, then please feel free to e-mail me on email@example.com

 I check my e-mails most days and will get back to you as soon as I can.

 Mr. Barnacle Y6 class teacher

-To contact Mr Barnacle with any queries about work set or to send completed work please e-mail:
+To contact Mr Barnacle with any queries about work set or to send completed work please use Teams or e-mail: